IAmNotMahd/LaneDetector/README.md

 		c. "-w" to download the weigths file from S3

-		d. "-c" to clean up the custom code and replace with original SCNN files
+		d. "-c" to clean up the custom code and replace with original SCNN files, reverting all changes made to SCNN

 install.sh copies custom scripts from the Backup folder into their correct directories

+### Directory Structure

+### CLI Usage
+image and video

+### Examples
+images and json and code similar to carmera darknet setup stuffz